michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 1. Write just enough new test code to make the test fail (Red)
 2. Write just enough production code to make the tests pass.
 (Green)
-3. Refactor - improve the design, without changing the observable (tested) behaviour.
+3. Refactor - improve the design, without changing the observable behaviour.

 As simple as that.
 However, there are many habits that make or break this approach.
 Taking small steps (the 'just enough' phrase) is probably the most important one.
-Spending hours on writing tests and after that writing production code is not TDD.
+Spending hours on writing tests and only after that writing production code is not TDD.
 It may be test-first, but definitely not test-driven, as each test should drive the implementation.
-This is a fine-grained version of being agile, i.e. as soon as you realise that the solution is not fit for purpose, being able to change the direction - and not even a second later.
+TDD is a fine-grained version of being agile, i.e. constantly listening to the feedback and as soon as you realise that the solution is not fit for purpose, you stop and change the direction, or refactor to allow yourself to take another path.

 The challenge is to make this happen - to **find a path from red to green to refactor, spending on each step no more that a minute or so**.
 On top of that, you have to **repeat this sequence time and time again until you solve the problem**.

 > If you had to spend no more than one minute on each step and at the same time deliver a fully working, correct solution, that would
-> change the way you code, wouldn't it.
+> change the way you code.

 Let's see why quick feedback loop and swiftly jumping from red to green and to refactor is important.

 - If you spend too much time on any of the steps, you loose the sense of progress, that keeps your brain focused and interested (applies to all steps).
 - If you spend too much time on Red (writing/changing production code) you risk introducing untested code.
 In addition, as the transition to the next implementation is not trivial, it is easy to make some mistake and introduce a bug.
-You also risk introducing the unnecessary code that you will have to maintain later.
+You risk introducing the unnecessary code (be it 'correct' or not) that you will have to maintain later.
 Each line of code costs time and money and makes future you poorer and more busy.
 On top of that, more time you spend on Red, more likely it is that you will never manage to come back to Green and you will be forced to throw away all new code you created.
 - If you spend too much time on Refactoring it either means that you gold-plating or make you code more generic that it has to be, or that you have postponed it